superMC5657/jrxy_python_course/README.md

 ## Python in Finance

 Applying Python in solving practical issues in finance.
-Materials in this repo are designed for students taking my course 《Python在金融中的应用》以及《基于机器学习的投资分析》.
+Materials in this repo are designed for students taking my course 《Python在金融中的应用》.

 If you have any query or would like to contribute, I would be very happy to hear from you by email liyan_zjgsu@163.com.